 French II continues to introduce students to French language and culture.
 Students in this course will develop speaking, writing, and reading proficiency on topics expanded to include life outside of school and in the real world.
 Students will be guided in recognizing the interrelationships between cultures and will be able to identify cultural perspectives and practices of the Francophone world.
-The expected outcome of this course is developing novice mid-high proficiency.
+The expected outcome of this course Is developing novice high - intermediate low proficiency.
 This course is conducted in French a significant amount of time.

-502131 French II - Honors
+502131 French II Honors